alan-turing-institute/hut101/web/src/pages/faq.md

 ## Q4: Who should I contact if I want to ask more questions?

 The main contact points for the hut101 scheme are Penny Yong and Rosie Wood.
-Feel free to reach out via slack if you have any questions 🤗 .
+Feel free to reach out (e.g. via Slack) if you have any questions 🤗 .